Gautam2901/Python-Work/customer_feedback/README.md

 Customer Feedback System

-Project Overview

-The Customer Feedback System is a simple CRM (Customer Relationship Management) application designed to collect, store, and manage customer feedback.
-It demonstrates fundamental CRM concepts, including customer management, feedback collection, and status tracking.
-The project uses Python for application logic and SQLite as the database.
+This project is a simple CRM application designed to record and manage customer feedback.
+The system includes basic CRM features such as adding customers, recording feedback, viewing feedback, and updating feedback status.

-Features:
+Key Features

-Add Customer Information:
+1. Add Customer

-Users can add new customers by providing basic details such as name, email, and phone number.
+Collects customer details like name, email, and phone number.

-Collect Customer Feedback:
+Automatically assigns a unique ID to each customer.

+2. Add Feedback

+Records feedback provided by a specific customer.

-Feedback can be recorded for a specific customer, along with a status (e.g., Pending or Resolved) and feedback date.
+Captures additional information such as feedback status (e.g., Pending, Resolved) and feedback date.

-View All Feedback:
+3. View Feedback

+Displays all feedback entries in the database.

-Users can view a list of all customer feedback, displaying key details such as feedback ID, customer ID, feedback text, status, and date.
+Lists feedback ID, customer ID, feedback text, status, and feedback date.

-Update Feedback Status:
+4. Update Feedback Status

-The status of a feedback entry can be updated (e.g., from Pending to Resolved).
+Allows updating the status of an existing feedback entry.

+Supports status changes, such as from "Pending" to "Resolved."

-Technologies Used:
+Technologies Used

-Python: Primary language for building the application.
+Python: For scripting and CRUD operations.

-SQLite: Lightweight relational database for storing customer and feedback data.
+SQLite: As the database to store customer and feedback information.

-Visual Studio Code: Code editor for writing and running Python scripts.
+VSCode: As the text editor for writing and executing Python scripts.

 Steps to Set Up and Run the Project

-1. Set Up Your Environment
+1. Set Up the Environment

-Install Python:

-Download and install the latest version of Python from the official website.
+Install Python:Visit Python's official website to download and install the latest version.

+To verify the installation, open a command prompt and type:

-Verify the installation by running python --version in the terminal.
+python --version

-SQLite Installation:

-SQLite is included with Python, so no separate installation is required.

-You can verify by typing sqlite3 in the terminal.

-Install a Text Editor:
+Check SQLite Installation:SQLite comes bundled with Python.
+To verify, open a command prompt and type:

+sqlite3

-Download and install Visual Studio Code or use any preferred text editor.
+Install VSCode:Download and install Visual Studio Code.

 2. Create the Database

-Create a Python script to set up the SQLite database.
+Open VSCode and create a new Python script named create_feedback_db.py.

-This script will create two tables:

-customers: To store customer details.

-feedback: To store feedback provided by customers, linked to the customers table via a foreign key.
+Run the script to create the database file customer_feedback.db with the required tables (customers and feedback).

 3. Add Customers and Feedback

-Create a Python script to add customer information.
+Create a Python script named add_feedback.py.

+Run the script to add customers and their feedback.

-The script should allow users to input customer details and store them in the database.
+Follow the prompts to enter customer details and feedback information.

-Users can also add feedback for existing customers by providing customer ID, feedback text, status, and feedback date.

 4. View and Update Feedback

-Implement functionality to view all feedback.
+Use the provided menu options to view existing feedback.

-Add an option to update the status of any feedback entry.

-Display feedback details in a user-friendly format.

-5. Running the Application

-Run the main script in the terminal.

-Follow the prompts to:

-Add new customers.

-Record feedback.

-View all feedback entries.

-Update feedback status.
+Update feedback status as required.

-Exit the application when done.

-Sample Data
+5. Sample Data

-Users can manually add sample customers and feedback using the terminal prompts.

-Optionally, a script can be created to import sample data from a CSV file.
+You can manually add sample customer and feedback data using the terminal interface.
+Alternatively, you may create a script to import sample data from a CSV file.

+How It Works

+Adding Customers: Users can add new customers by providing their name, email, and phone number.

+Recording Feedback: Feedback entries are linked to specific customers using customer IDs.

+Viewing Feedback: All recorded feedback can be viewed along with their details.

+Updating Status: The status of feedback can be updated to reflect progress (e.g., changing "Pending" to "Resolved").

 Learning Outcomes

-This project provides hands-on experience with:
+This project demonstrates:

-Python programming: Building command-line applications using Python.

-Database interactions: Using SQLite for creating databases and performing CRUD (Create, Read, Update, Delete) operations.

-CRM concepts: Understanding the basics of customer relationship management, including data collection, feedback management, and status tracking.

-Terminal operations: Running Python scripts and interacting with the application via the terminal.
+Basic CRM operations.

+CRUD operations using Python and SQLite.

+Database interaction and management.

+Developing a terminal-based user interface for data entry and updates.

 Future Enhancements

-User Authentication:

-Implement a login system to restrict access to authorized users.

-Search Functionality:

-Add the ability to search for feedback by customer name or feedback status.
+Search Functionality: Add the ability to search feedback by customer name or ID.

-Export Data:

-Allow users to export feedback data to a CSV file.
+Data Export: Implement a feature to export feedback data to CSV.

-GUI Version:

-Create a graphical user interface (GUI) for a more user-friendly experience.
+GUI Integration: Develop a graphical user interface for better user experience.

 Conclusion

-The Customer Feedback System is a beginner-friendly project that introduces the basics of CRM systems, database management, and Python scripting.
-It serves as an excellent starting point for developers looking to build more advanced CRM applications in the future.
+This project serves as a hands-on introduction to CRM systems, providing a practical way to learn about feedback management, database operations, and Python scripting.
+It is ideal for beginners looking to enhance their understanding of basic CRM concepts and database-driven applications.

-Thank you for using this system!
-Feel free to contribute or suggest improvements.
+Note: Ensure that Python and SQLite are properly installed before running the scripts.
+Follow the setup steps carefully to avoid errors.